'Flamboyant' extremist linked to 9/11 reportedly captured in Syria

 Germany's Bild newspaper reported that Zammar had been captured by the Kurdish People's Defense Forces, which is among the militias allied with the U.S.-led coalition fighting ISIS in northern Syria.

-According to the official Congressional report into the 9/11 attacks, Zammar is a Syrian-born German national who lived in Hamburg.
+According to the official congressional report into the 9/11 attacks by al Qaeda, Zammar is a Syrian-born German national who lived in Hamburg.
 It described him as an "outspoken, flamboyant Islamist" and a "possible recruiter" of some 9/11 attackers.

 The 9/11 Commission Report said Zammar was "a well-known figure in the Muslim community (and to German and U.S. intelligence agencies by the late 1990s)," adding that he had fought in Afghanistan and "relished any opportunity to extol the virtues of violent jihad.”